Soverance/Powershell/README.md

 	(For tasks related to working with Google Apps)
 - LetsEncrypt
 	(For tasks related to working with Lets Encrypt certificates)
+- Modules
+	(Used as the repository for all custom PS modules)
 - Routers
 	(For tasks related to working with network routers)
 - Unreal